This is a sponsored conversation written by me on behalf of Sargento®. The opinions and text are all mine.

 One of our favorite weeknight meals are smothered burritos.
 Regardless of what you put in them, they are easy to prepare, can be made ahead of time, are freezer friendly and allow for lots of vegetables.

-Smothered Beef Burritos are a cheesy and easy weeknight meal perfect for quick assembly, freezing or making ahead.
+Smothered Beef Burritos are a cheesy and easy dinner idea perfect for quick assembly, freezing or making ahead.
 Loaded with ground beef, vegetables, enchilada sauce and cheese!

 Beef burritos rank pretty high up on the list of best recipes ever.
 And what makes the perfect beef burrito?
 Lots of CHEESE!